AaronAcerboni/tileset.js/README.md

 on integers.

 It returns `{x: #, y: #}` which is the top left position of a tile on the requested tileset.
-This is useful as this can be used with the tile size to slice from the tileset.
+This is useful as this can be used in conjunction with the tile size to slice from the tileset.

 - `tileNumber`: An integer representing the desired tile to use (see Usage).
 - `config`: a config to use or use over the previously set config.
 If config